 And after your initial assessment and sitting down to set some goals and expectations, that probably would have been modified slightly.

 But what about now, some time down the line?

 Clients learn about themselves while making life-changing decisions about their health and fitness and acting on them.

 But not only can they learn from this, but you can also learn to be a better personal trainer when you talk to clients and take them through some self-introspection.

 But what can you ask them?
 Well, things like:

-- What was their original goal when they wanted to make use of your services?
+- What was their original goal when they wanted to use your services?

 - What are their goals now?

-- For what reason did they opt to use a personal trainer to reach their original goal?
+- Why did they opt to use a personal trainer to reach their original goal?